 The Intellectual Property Law Committee was initially established in 2003 as a working party to consider and comment on IP law reform.
 The working party was made an NZLS standing committee in 2009, and has continued to keep a watching brief on intellectual property law.

-Greg Arthur is the convenor of the IPLC.
+Greg Arthur is the committee convenor.
 Greg is recognised as one of New Zealand’s leading intellectual property litigators.
 He has been engaged in many significant intellectual property cases before the High Court and the Court of Appeal and before the Commissioner of Patents and Trade Marks.

-In the past 18 months, the committee continued to monitor and comment on reforms to intellectual property law, including submissions on:
+In the past 18 months, the committee monitored and commented on reforms to intellectual property law and practice, including submissions on: